lithin/lithin.github.io/_posts/2015-08-08-websockets-intro.markdown

 #Next steps

 If you feel like trying WebSockets as well but aren’t sure how to begin, keep an eye on [my twitter][twitter] to see when **more articles are out**.
-I’d like to share with you more in-depth view of how WebSockets work, their possible security issues and how to address them, and also some practical hands-on tutorials.
+I’d like to share with you some hands-on tutorials.
 We’ll start with that next time: implementation of W3C WebSockets with node server.

 [github]:  http://github.com
 [wiki-ws]: https://en.wikipedia.org/wiki/WebSocket